w9n/garden/docs/examples/hello-world.md

             target: libraries/hello-npm-package/
 ```

-_Note: `source` refers to the path on the dependency module being specified, and `target` refers to where it will be accessed from by the dependant module (picture it as a mount directory)._
+_Note: `source` refers to the path within the dependency module being specified, and `target` refers to where it will be copied to in the dependant module (picture it as a mount directory)._

 Runtime dependencies, on the other hand, are irrelevant at build time, but required for execution.
-For example, as we can see on the `app.js` file, the `hello-container` module depends on `hello-function` being up and running:
+For example, as we can see in the `app.js` file, the `hello-container` module depends on `hello-function` being up and running:

 ```js
 const functionEndpoint = process.env.GARDEN_SERVICES_HELLO_FUNCTION_ENDPOINT